Plantar Fasciitis and Heel Pain

 Heel Pain may be associated with plantar fasciitis but is more frequently seen in isolation.
 Patients with pain and tenderness localized to just the center or inner aspect of the heel and pain on heel strike are described as having “Heel Pain Syndrome (HPS)”.
 Although in many instances HPS is likely due to inflammation of the plantar fascia at its attachment to the calcaneus (heel bone), it may also be due to a number of other pain processes.
 These other possibilities include nerve entrapment, stress fracture, bone inflammation, and bursitis.

-An X-ray of the heel is usually taken to see if a bone problem is causing the pain.
-A heel spur may be identified on X-ray.
-However, the facts that many people with a spur have no pain and removing the spur often does not relieve the pain casts doubt on its role as a cause of the discomfort.
+An X-ray of the heel is usually taken (If a previous film is not available), to rule in or out the possibility of a bone problem causing the pain.
+Although a heel spur may be identified on this X-ray, it remains unclear whether this spur contributes to the pain or not.
+The facts that many people with this type of spur have no pain and that removing the spur often does not relieve the pain in patients with HPS casts doubt on its role as a cause of the discomfort.

-Because surgery for HPS and plantar fasciitis has inconsistent results, alters normal foot mechanics, and has a significant risk of secondary foot pain, non-operative treatment is recommended.
+Because surgery for HPS and plantar fasciitis has inconsistent results, alters normal foot mechanics, and a significant risk of secondary foot pain, non-operative treatment is recommended.
 Surgery is considered only as a last resort.
+This hand out is a guide to the stretching exercises we have found most effective in treating HPS.
 Stretching decreases pain in more than 90% of our patients with heel pain.

-When stretching, anti-inflammatories, heel cushions, and orthotics do not provide pain relief.
-Dr. Davis offers an advanced, minimally invasive treatment – enabled by the Tenex Health TX™ technology – to treat chronic plantar lasting 3 months or more.
+We are offering an advanced, minimally invasive treatment – enabled by the Tenex Health TX™ technology – to treat chronic plantar fasciitis and achilles tendonosis disease lasting 3 months or more.